Wed Dec 10, 2008 7:30pm EST

 BRASILIA, Dec 10 (Reuters) - Brazil's central bank kept interest rates steady on Wednesday for a second meeting in a row but opened the way for a rate cut on mounting signs the Latin American giant is beginning to feel the weight of a global financial crisis.

-The bank's monetary policy committee, known as Copom, voted unanimously to keep its Selic rate on hold at 13.75 percent -- its highest level in almost two years.
+The bank's monetary policy committee, known as Copom, voted unanimously to keep its Selic rate

 The decision was widely expected, with 24 out of 25 economists polled by Reuters last week expecting a pause and only one betting on a 25-basis-point rate cut.